tarwn/lessthandot-hugo/blogs/content/posts/2018-03-08-launchready-dont-get-distracted-getting-stuff-done.md

   </p>
 </div>

 But to feel a sense of accomplishment from shipping small work, I need small work to work on.
-Which brings me to&#8230;
+Which brings me to…

 ### Break the work down into bite-size pieces

 Initially I knew what I was doing, so I broke work down functionally.
 First I would make some database tables, then some back end logic, later I would do the front-end.

-Which ended up as a mess, with a lot of pieces that didn&#8217;t fit together.
+Which ended up as a mess, with a lot of pieces that didn't fit together.

 So I stopped and closed out the functional task list and replaced it with bits of user interface and exposed features that I would build from the top all the way into the back-end database or distributed agents.